 This policy will be reviewed routinely as new technology and practices emerge to ensure the library is protecting your privacy.
-Unless otherwise noted, this policy applies to the Information Commons, Cudahy Library, Lewis Library, University Archives and Special Collections, and the Women and Leadership Archives.
+Unless otherwise noted, this policy applies to the Information Commons (IC), Cudahy Library, Lewis Library, University Archives and Special Collections, and the Women and Leadership Archives.
 This policy does not cover the Rome Center Library or technology services provided by other units housed within the IC or Lewis Libraries such as Digital Media Services or the Writing Center.

 Information We Collect

 In order to offer library facilities and services it is necessary to collect personally identifiable information (PII).
 Any PII is stored securely with only authorized staff members given access, and not shared with anyone except as required by law or University policy.
-Information is purged after a set amount of time, but in some cases, record keeping requires information to be stored perpetually, please see below for these instances.
+Generally, information is purged after a set amount of time, but in some situations, record keeping requires information to be stored perpetually, please see below for these instances.
 In cases when you submit information for optional uses such as to receive help or get information about the library this information is used only for its intended purpose, and can be done anonymously in some cases.

 The sections below describe the specific information gathered as you use library services.

-Use of the Klarchek Information Commons (which includes entrance to Cudahy Library) and Lewis Library require swiping with campus ID or registering as a guest.
+- Use of the Information Commons (which includes entrance to Cudahy Library) and Lewis Library requires swiping with campus ID or registering as a guest.
 The information that we capture via ID swipe or registration includes name, Loyola UVID, and current enrollment or employment status.
-Library operations require that information be stored perpetually.
+Library operations require that we store this information perpetually.

 - University Archives and Special Collections, and Women and Leadership Archives have additional requirements.
-Using the collections of the University Archives or Women and Leadership Archives requires signing in with name, address, affiliation, and topic of research, as well as materials accessed.
+Using the collections of the University Archives or Women and Leadership Archives requires signing in with name, email address, phone number, address, affiliation, and topic of research, as well as materials accessed.
 These records are retained perpetually and only accessible to staff.

 - Security cameras are placed throughout the library facilities.
 A live feed is available to campus safety and library staff responsible for building security.
 Recordings are stored for two weeks by Campus Safety, and are only used in the case of an incident report.